liuchunlei0430/Matilda/README.md

 <img width=100% src="https://github.com/liuchunlei0430/Matilda/blob/main/img/main.jpg"/>

 ## Installation
 Matilda is developed using PyTorch 1.9.1 and requires >=1 GPU to run.
-You can use use the provided environment or install the environment by yourself accoring to your hardware settings.
+You can use the provided environment or install the environment by yourself accoring to your hardware settings.

 ### Installation using provided environment
 ```